-The Lush Spring Prize is a biennial fund which awards £200,000 to a diverse array of organisations from around the world that are working towards environmental and social regeneration.
+The Lush Spring Prize is a biennial fund which awards at least £200,000 to a diverse array of organisations from around the world that are working towards environmental and social regeneration.

-With each prize, awards have been given to 11 projects within four categories: Intentional Projects, Young Projects and Established Projects, as well as an ‘Influence Award’ which seeks to fund groups that have a wide impact in the regenerative field and beyond.
+With each prize cycle, awards have been given to at least 11 projects within four categories: Intentional Projects, Young Projects and Established Projects, as well as an ‘Influence Award’ which seeks to fund groups that have a wide impact in the regenerative field and beyond.

-This year’s Lush Spring Prize saw the arrival of 412 applications from almost every continent and a 61% increase in geographical reach in terms of countries.
+The 2023 Lush Spring Prize saw the arrival of over 450 applications from almost every continent around the world.

-A team of 24 short listers were enrolled to thoroughly analyse each application, including participants from all across the Lush business.
+A team of 30 shortlisters were enrolled to thoroughly read and analyse each application, including participants from all across the Lush business.

-Alongside our core prize categories, two new categories were introduced; the Ancient and Indigenous Wisdom Award and the Youth in Permaculture Prize.
+Alongside our core prize categories, two new categories were celebrated; the Ancient and Indigenous Wisdom Award and the Permaculture Magazine Prize.

-We were also able to support some organisations who didn’t receive a Lush Spring Prize, through the Re:Fund.
+We were also able to support some organisations who didn’t receive a Lush Spring Prize, through other Lush Giving streams

 Photos on this page with thanks to previous Lush Spring Prize recipient organisations: YICE Uganda, Sol Haven, Cooperativa Agropecuaria de Servicios Tonanzintlalli, and ECOLISE.